-XVIII.
-CSS on 50:50 sharing basis-TB control programme:- Under this scheme TB drugs are being supplied by the Government of India for free distribution to the TB patients in the tribal areas.
+16. CSS on 50:50 sharing basis-TB control programme:-Under this scheme TB drugs are being supplied by the Government of India for free distribution to the TB patients in the tribal areas.
 The State Government keeps 50% provision cost of these drugs.
-In case there is less demand for supportive drugs out of State funds under the scheme, the balance amount shall be diverted for other needy and important programme/scheme of the department.
+TB has been brought under control with more than 88% cure rate in the State.

-1. Centrally sponsored scheme (State share).-The provision is for State share against the Centrally Sponsored Schemes of TB control and medical institutions under UNFPA projects.
-2. National Leprosy Control Programme.-Under this scheme leprosy control units are being established.
+17. Centrally sponsored scheme (State share).-The provision is for State share against the Centrally Sponsored Schemes of TB control and medical institutions under UNFPA projects.

+18. National Leprosy Control Programme.-Under this scheme leprosy control units are being established.
 For speedy distribution of leprosy drugs, adequate funds are being provided.

-3. Continuation of Exp. on Health Guide Scheme.-Under this scheme the Govt. of India provides honorarium @ Rs.
+19. Continuation of Exp. on Health Guide Scheme.-Under this scheme the Govt. of India provides honorarium @ Rs.
 50/- per month to the Health Guides posted in the Tribal Areas.